TK50P/Vesktop-legacy/README.md

 Use extended kernel if you use Windows Vista.

 ### NOTE FOR WINDOWS 7 USERS
-To use screenshare on Windows 7 follow this step.
+To use screenshare on Windows 7 follow this step. <br>
-Install Vesktop.Setup.1.5.2.1_amd64.exe FIRST.
+Install Vesktop.Setup.1.5.2.1_amd64.exe FIRST. <br>
-Complete login to discord.
+Complete login to discord. <br>
 Uninstall and install Vesktop.Setup.1.5.2.1_amd64.FOR.WINDOWS.7.ONLY.exe

 ### Known Issues